 EPA (20:5 n-3) | 0.186 g | -- |

-In Korean seashore markets, one can buy fresh brown-algae in the season.
+In Korean seashore markets, one can buy fresh brown algae in the season.
 Oftentimes, it is the dried wakame that is sold in the grocery stores.
 If you choose fresh wakame, look for healthy-looking brown algae that are free from dirt and sand.

-Ready to use, dehydrated or dried wakame flakes in air-tight packs are available in the USA stores and supermarkets all around the year.
+Ready-to-use, dehydrated, or dried wakame flakes in air-tight packs are available in the USA stores and supermarkets all around the year.

 Most of the dehydrated products are of the traditional type, such as Su-boshi (dried under the sun without ash treatment) and Hai-boshi (ash treated) wakame.
-Haiboshi wakame can keeps its brilliant green hue and nice fragrance which may last for a couple of months when stored in closed containers at room temperature.
+Haiboshi wakame can keep its brilliant green hue and nice fragrance which may last for a couple of months when stored in closed containers at room temperature.

 Buy flake/powder in air-seal packs.
 Note for the authenticity and date of packing.